hetznercloud/terraform-provider-hcloud/docs/resources/primary_ip.md

 ### Optional

 - `assignee_id` (Number) ID of the resource the Primary IP should be assigned to.
+- `assignee_type` (String) Type of the resource the Primary IP should be assigned to.
 - `datacenter` (String, Deprecated) Name of the Datacenter for the Primary IP.
 See the [Hetzner Docs](https://docs.hetzner.com/cloud/general/locations/#what-datacenters-are-there) for more details about datacenters.
 - `delete_protection` (Boolean) Whether delete protection is enabled.
 - `labels` (Map of String) User-defined [labels](https://docs.hetzner.cloud/reference/cloud#labels) (key-value pairs) for the resource.